Washington State GOP Rep Wears Yellow Star Of David

-Category: World Politics Hits: 2This sickening trend among Republicans is repugnant, of course, but they keep doing it, seemingly oblivious to how offensive this is.
+Category: World Politics Hits: 11This sickening trend among Republicans is repugnant, of course, but they keep doing it, seemingly oblivious to how offensive this is.
 I don't get it.
 Source: Seattle Times A Washington state lawmaker critical of COVID-19 vaccine mandates wore a yellow Star of David at a speech over the weekend — a symbol the Nazis forced Jews to wear during the Holocaust.
 State Rep. Jim Walsh, R-Aberdeen, had the star affixed to his pink shirt during a speech to conservative activists at a Lacey church basketball gym on Saturday.
 “It’s an echo from history,” Walsh wrote on a Facebook page where a video of the event was posted.
 “In the current context, we’re all Jews.”
 "We're all Jews."
 The misappropriation of the infamous star symbol — used to identify Jews first for exclusion, and then for extermination — was criticized as deeply offensive by a local Holocaust education leader.

 Read more https://crooksandliars.com/2021/06/washington-state-rep-wears-yellow-star